freenas/freenas-docs/userguide/storage.rst

 to complete than subsequent replications, which only send differences in data.

+.. warning:: Snapshots record incremental changes in data.
+If the receiving system does not have at least one snapshot that can be used as a basis for the incremental changes in the snapshots from the sending system, there is no way to identify only the data that has changed.
+In this situation, the snapshots in the receiving system target dataset are removed so a complete initial copy of the new replicated data can be created.

 Selecting
 :menuselection:`Storage --> Replication Tasks` displays
 :numref:`Figure %s <zfs_repl_task_list_fig>`, the list of